waley-code/job_listing_system_api/README.md

 enable users to create job postings, edit and update them, and perform other related tasks.

-This API was designed to handle all the job details, including the job name, description, requirements, salary, location, and any other pertinent details.
+This API was designed to handle all the job details, including the job name, description, requirements, salary, location, and any other details.
 The system will be built using the Laravel framework.

 ## The system will have the following features: